twolfson/grunt-spritesmith/README.md

 If you are using a repeating background, `top-down` or `left-right` depending on your occasion.

-`diagonal` exists for you if you need it.
+The `diagonal` algorithm exists for you if you need it.

 [top-down]: docs/top-down.png
 [left-right]: docs/left-right.png